Special Stay: Feelfree Nature Resort, Oetz

 Things to do nearby

-The on-site activity centre is a good place to start for adventure inspiration, including hiking, cross-country skiing, biking, rafting, archery and more.
-And Feelfree also has a sister location right inside the Hochoetz ski area.
+The on-site activity centre at Feelfree is a good place to start for adventure inspiration, including hiking, cross-country skiing, biking, rafting, archery and more.

 Natural beauty spots within minutes’ drive of the resort include the epic Stuibenfall waterfall in Umhausen, plus three gorgeous lakes (Piburg, Habichersee and Brandsee).
-Piburgersee freezes over in winter and is one of Tyrol’s most beautiful places for ice skating (you can rent ice skates there).
+Piburgersee freezes over in winter and is one of Tyrol’s most beautiful places for ice skating.
+There are also two great toboggan runs near the hotel – one from Piburg to Lake Piburg (just 5 mins from Feelfree), and another at Feldringer Alm, which is a 15-min drive away and has a hut at the top for refreshments.

 The public bus connects Öetz with other villages in the valley, so you can easily explore those too.